elan-ev/studip-opencast-plugin/INSTALL.md

 After that go to "Admin" -> "System" -> "Opencast settings" and enter the URL and credentials for the Opencast system.
 Make sure you enter the LTI credentials under "Additional settings".
 If everything worked you can now start using the plugin in seminars.

-### Stud.IP User Provider *(Plugin Version >= 3, Opencast >= 13)*

-Make sure you followed all steps above.
-Furthermore make sure the Opencast-Plugin in Stud.IP is assigned to the nobody role for it to work.